moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/prompts_migration/_index.md

 ## Summary

 The LLM prompts were developed in the Rails codebase to leverage existing Ruby expertise and as the AI Gateway was evolving.
 Now that the AI Gateway is a stable and key part of the GitLab infrastructure the prompts can be migrated from Rails into the AIGW.
-The Rails monolith will remain the persistence and control layer, with AI features becoming a thin entrypoint which is a referer to the prompt and wrapper code in the AI Gateway.
-Trompt code will moved to yaml files on the AI Gateway with Python wrappers.
+The Rails monolith will remain the persistence and control layer, with AI features becoming a thin entrypoint which refer to the prompt and wrapper code in the AI Gateway.
+Prompt code will moved to yaml files on the AI Gateway with Python wrappers.
 GitLab AI functionality is expected to be unchanged during evaluations.

 ## Motivation

 Moving prompt to the AI Gateway offers the following advantages:

 - Native access to data science libraries written in Python
-- Ability to iterate on AI features without a GitLab Rails upgrade
+- Ability to iterate on AI features and prompts without changing Ruby code and upgrading GitLab Rails
 - The clients with direct access to AI Gateway don't need to rely on Rails to retrieve prompts or duplicate the prompt logic
 - Ability to maintain or analyze the prompts data that is now stored in a single place